-The Differentville Guide to Unusual Things to do in Kyoto
+Fun and & Unusual Things to Do in Kyoto

-Find your Favourite Stone Person at Otagi Nenbutso-Ji
+1. Find Your Favourite Stone Person at Otagi Nenbutsu-Ji

 Okay, so, you might be disappointed that with all that preamble above the first thing I’m telling you to visit is a shrine, but honestly, this place is fabulous.